Victor-shah/College_Data_Science/README.md

 ## Matplotlib
 This library is used for data visualization.
 From this library we are able to make scatter plot, line plot, bar graph, histogram, etc.

+# Activity 03: World Countries dataset

+## Data Preparation

+This is the process of preparing raw data so that it is suitable for further processing and analysis.
+The following dataset is of .csv(comma separted values) type.
+To access this dataset, the pandas library is used.
+The function read_csv() is able to create a dataframe from this dataset.
+Now, the dataframe is ready for further processing

+## Data Preprocessing

+Functions in python can be used to clean, transform and preprocess the raw data.
+For example, you can create functions to handle missing values, normalize data, or apply feature scaling.
+For cleaning of the data , either the rows can be dropped using the dropna() function or the null values can be filled with mean or median of the dataframe using the fillna() function.

+## Data visualization

+The graphical representation of data and information is known as data visualization.
+Where visual elements likes charts, graphs, plots can be used.
+In the activity bar graph, pie chart, scatter plot, line graph and histogram are created.